 Manual greasing is always possible even if the hammer is equipped with the automatic greasing device.
-Manual greasing is necessary if the greasing device has a malfunction.
-The grease nipple for manual greasing is in the right end of the greasing device.
+Manual greasing is necessary if there is no grease available for the greasing device, greasing device has malfunction or pressure hose is damaged.
+Check also the grease hose conditions inside the housing.